decredcommunity/outreach/community-organizer-playbook.md

 **Event Format**

-Definitions:
+* **Definitions**:

   - **Panel Discussion**: Two to four panelists discuss topics facilitated by the host.
   - **Open Question & Answer**: Attendees ask the host or panelists questions.
   - **Demo**: Displaying and explaining how a technology works and what it achieves.
   - **Debate**: Two guests who hold opposing positions debate viewpoints.
   - **Technical workshop**: A deep dive into the code or systems architecture.

   There are myriad ways you can format your event.
 The best format to use will be determined by your audience, goals, and potential speakers.
 Below are a few combinations that most people use, and some I recommend [R] as your community matures:

-**Event Ideas**
+* **Event Ideas**

   * Panel Discussion + Open Question & Answer
   * Presentation + Panel Discussion + Open Question & Answer + Networking
   * Presentation + Open Question & Answer
   * Community Networking
   * [R] Demo + Presentation + Open Question & Answer + Networking
   * [R] Panel Discussion + Debate + Networking
   * [R] Multiple Demo's + Open Question & Answer

   Pro:

   * [R] Technical Presentation + Open Question & Answer
   * [R] Technical Workshop + Live Coding Session

 **Marketing Your Event**